jmsalvador2395/svm/README.md

 # Setup Instructions
-This implementation is developed in python 3.10.6.
-Setup your runtime environment by following the instructions
+This implementation is developed in python 3.9.15 Setup your python environment by following the instructions

+#### With virtualenv
 1. Change to the project directory. (the next commands require you to be here)
-1. run `virtualenv env --python=<path to python 3.10 executable>`
+1. run `virtualenv env --python=<path to python 3.9 executable>`
 1. run `source ./env/bin/activate`
+1. run the bash script `pip_installs` or follow the last 2 steps. (they do the same thing)
 1. run `pip install -r requirements.txt`
-1. now you should be able to execute the code
+1. run `pip install torch==1.12.1+cu116 torchvision==0.13.1+cu116 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu116`

+#### With Anaconda
+1. change to the project directory. (the env.yml file is in the project root)
+1. run `conda env create -f env.yml

 # Usage Instructions
-### TODO make these instructions better
-To **train** the model call `python train.py.

-Refer to the source code comments of svm.py for usage after training
+Using the environment built from the instructions above, start your jupyter notebook server by calling
+jupyter notebook` in the project root.

+Then you can follow the jupyter notebook to train a model, generate graphs from training, and then visualize the weights of the model